 The Latin name Byblis itself comes from Greek mythology: Byblis was a woman who fell in love with her twin brother Caunus.
 There are different versions of her story, but Byblis ultimately gets rejected.
 Her endless tears lead her to be transformed into a fountain.

 What I raise in particular are called Byblis guehoi, one of the eight recognized kinds of Byblis. 🌱 Though they look like sundews (drosera), which are another kind of carnivorous plant with similarly sticky leaves, Byblis are unique and more related to butterworts (pinguiculas).

 How to take care of Byblis

 Byblis plants are generally easy to raise, as long as some simple points are kept in mind.
 Repotting them isn’t recommended as they have weak roots.

 Keep them in a bright, sunny spot

 Like most carnivorous plants (and plants in general), Byblis plants need sunlight.
 Direct sunlight is great, but for Philippine summer heat, it’s best to gauge it.
-I’ve had success keeping them in full sunlight, but I keep their medium wet.
+I’ve had success keeping them in full sunlight, but I keep their media wet.